 There are book stores inside the +3 Gallery at both the Beijing and Xiamen locations of Three Shadows Photography Art Centre.
 The stores’ stock consists primarily of photography-related books and art products, including photobooks from domestic publishers, Japanese publishers, and Three Shadows Press.
 The book stores feature independent publications, collector-grade handmade art books, collotype portfolios produced in collaboration with Benrido, and limited edition collectible platinum print photobooks produced in collaboration with the Japanese publisher amansalto.
 The Xiamen art book store is three times larger than the Beijing space.
 Aside from presenting photo books, it also has a limited selection of books on architecture, design, and film.
 The art book store collaborates with designers, using Three Shadows as a platform to support the development of original and creative book production.
 It collaborates with photographers to produce other photography-related artistic merchandise aimed at imbuing everyday life with photographic art.
 The store also offers coffee, tea, desserts and healthy snacks.

 In order to provide international photographers, critics, and curators a platform for the practice or study of photographic art, and to create opportunities for international dialog between artists, Three Shadows Photography Art Centre offers an artist-in-residence program.
-It allows artists the chance to live and work in Beijing and experience the vitality of Chinese contemporary art and the unique charm of Chinese culture.
+It allows artists the chance to live and work in Beijing or Xiamen and provide opportunities for them to experience the vitality of Chinese contemporary art and the unique charm of Chinese culture.
 Ideally, artists should be recommended by an accredited art institution.
 Artists participating in the program will enjoy an independent living and working space on Three Shadow’s Caochangdi grounds, as well as access to Three Shadows’ exhibition space, darkroom, bookstore, coffee shop, and other facilities.
 In addition, resident artists will have access to other events like exhibitions, lectures, seminars, performance art shows, and concerts, and they will have ready opportunities to collaborate with other artists if they choose to do so.